neopragma/ruby-galaxy/README.md

 bundle exec cucumber
 ```

-The CI server will run _bundle exec rake_ by default, so let's set up a Rakefile and make sure Rake will generate the same output as _bundle exec cucumber_.
+The CI server will run _bundle exec rake_ by default, so the team wants to run it the same way in the development environment.
+They create a Rakefile in the project root directory and make sure _bundle exec rake_ will generate the same output as _bundle exec cucumber_.
 This Rakefile will support running Cukes or Specs.
-By default, we'll run the Cukes.
+By default, it runs the Cukes.

 ```ruby
 require 'rubygems'